Korva Coleman Awards

 We offer paid internships for participants interested in multimedia journalism beginning at age 16.
 All student-produced stories are distributed on our website and on social media, and some are even featured on KJZZ 91.5 FM’s local news programming.

-SPOT 127, KJZZ 91.5's youth media center, is accepting high school students for its free afterschool program.
+SPOT 127, KJZZ 91.5's youth media center, is accepting high school students for its free afterschool programs in the West and East Valley.
 Join us and learn multimedia production, including digital photography, social media and audio and video production.
 Your projects will be featured on our website and social media channels.
 Students also have the opportunity to have their work aired on KJZZ and/or published on the station's website.

-Our afterschool program is two days per week -- you pick either Monday/Wednesday or Tuesday/Thursday -- from 4-6 p.m.
-All you need to bring are your ideas; we have the cameras, recorders, computers and recording booths.
-Lunch is also provided.
-We are currently taking applications for the fall 2016 semester, which begins August 29.
+Our afterschool programs in Maryvale and Tempe are two days per week from 4-6 p.m.
+We also offer a Photo Fridays class.
+All you need to bring are your ideas; we have the cameras, recorders, microphones, computers and recording booths.
+Lunch is provided.
+We are currently taking applications for our Spring 2017 semester at our Tempe location.